NVIDIA/NVFlare/docs/user_guide/admin_commands.rst

-    ,``ls clientname -SR``,List files in workspace root directory (-S: sort by file size; -R: list subdirectories recursively) pwd,``pwd server``,Print the name of workspace root directory ,``pwd clientname``,Print the name of workspace root directory validate,``validate src_client dsc_client``, Gets the performance metrics for cross-site validation of a model ,``validate all``, Gets the performance metrics for cross-site validation of all models
+    ,``ls clientname -SR``,List files in workspace root directory (-S: sort by file size; -R: list subdirectories recursively) pwd,``pwd server``,Print the name of workspace root directory ,``pwd clientname``,Print the name of workspace root directory

 .. tip::